The Scanner Bottleneck: One Syscall per Directory

 T --> SR[ScanResult]

-FileManager was right for prototyping. getattrlistbulk was right for shipping.
-The 1.7x improvement was real but humbling: I had targeted 2.5-3x.
-The remaining scan time is dominated by tree construction, 5.2 million FileNode allocations and String constructions that no syscall change can fix.
-Sometimes the bottleneck moves.
-You follow it.
+The 1.7x was real but humbling.
+I had targeted 2.5-3x.
+The remaining scan time tells you why: 5.2 million FileNode allocations and String constructions that no syscall change can fix.
+The work shifted from “asking the kernel” to “building the tree.”

 References